Each room in Tehama has its own set of firewall rules, defined by the room's connected organization.

 The Amazon Workspace Application Manager (WAM) (only available in Windows 7 Desktops) requires access to a group of remote cloud-based assets.
 Add the firewall exceptions for this access as follows:

-Click on ALLOW ACCESS TO WAM (ADD RULE in the Tehama client) then approve the list of endpoints shown by clicking on YES.
+Click on ALLOW ACCESS TO WAM (ALLOW WAM in the Tehama Web UI) then approve the list of endpoints shown by clicking on YES.
 The rules will appear in the list.

 Remove custom firewall rule